avajs/eslint-plugin-ava/docs/rules/test-title.md

 # ava/test-title

-📝 Ensure tests have a title.
+📝 Require tests to have a title.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).